 Fire smoke is a serious health concern and although it’s not technically classified as an allergen, it can invade our respiratory system just like pollen.
-But can fire smoke actually cause an allergic reaction?
+But can fire smoke actually cause smoke allergies?
 Perhaps.
 Smoke inhalation and allergic reactions share very similar symptoms, including nose, throat, and eye irritation, shortness of breath, coughing, headaches, and more.
-Lets explore smoke allergy a bit further.
+Let’s explore smoke allergies a bit further.

 What Types Of Pollutants Are in Wildfire Smoke?

 Smoke from fire, whether manmade or naturally occurring, typically consists of gaseous components and Particulate Matter air pollution.

 The fire’s temperature and burning material, or “fuel”, determine the size of particulate matter particles present in the resulting wildfire smoke.
 Smaller PM particles stay airborne longer and as such can disperse over larger areas.
 PM2.5, particulate matter 2.5 microns or smaller, is especially harmful as it can penetrate deeper into our lungs, causing inflammation and other adverse health reactions.

 The gasses in wildfire smoke vary according to the burning material, its moisture level and the oxygen availability.
 The most common chemical components of wood smoke are volatile organic compounds (VOCs), nitrogen oxides (NOx), carbon monoxide (CO), and polycyclic aromatic hydrocarbons (PAHs).
 Wildfires that burn man-made structures can also add additional chemicals to the wildfire smoke composition, creating a unique chemical signature.